jzuhone/YT.jl/doc/source/users_guide/data_containers.rst

 +++++++++

-A ``CutRegion`` is a subset of another ``DataContainer`` ``dc``, which is determined by an array of ``conditions`` on fields in the container.
+A ``CutRegion`` is a subset of another ``DataContainer`` ``dc``, which is determined by an array of ``conditionals`` on fields in the container.

 .. code-block:: julia

-  function CutRegion(dc::DataContainer, conditions::Array{ASCIIString,1}; args...)
+  function CutRegion(dc::DataContainer,
+                     conditionals::Array{ASCIIString,1}
+                     data_source=nothing,
+                     field_parameters=nothing)

-``conditions`` is a list of conditionals that will be evaluated.
+``conditionals`` is a list of conditionals that will be evaluated.
 In the namespace available, these conditionals will have access to ‘obj’ which is a data object of unknown shape, and they must generate a boolean array.
 For instance, ``conditionals = [“obj[‘temperature’] < 1e3”]``